crisp-im/python-crisp-api/README.md

 ## Resource Methods

-Most useful available Crisp API resources are implemented. **Programmatic methods names are named after their label name in the [API Reference](https://docs.crisp.chat/api/v1/)**.
+Most useful available Crisp API resources are implemented. **Programmatic methods names are named after their label name in the [REST API Reference](https://docs.crisp.chat/references/rest-api/v1/)**.

-Thus, it is straightforward to look for them in the library while reading the [API Reference](https://docs.crisp.chat/api/v1/).
+Thus, it is straightforward to look for them in the library while reading the [REST API Reference](https://docs.crisp.chat/references/rest-api/v1/).

 In the following method prototypes, `crisp` is to be replaced with your Crisp API instance.
 For example, instanciate `client = Crisp()` and then call eg: `client.website.list_conversations(website_id, 1)`.